NihaalChowdary/Skin-cancer-detection/README.md

 ### Objective

 The primary objective of the **Skin Cancer Detection** project is to develop a robust, automated diagnostic system that can accurately differentiate between various skin conditions using dermatoscopic images.
 By enhancing the dataset diversity and employing state-of-the-art deep learning models, we aim to create a reliable tool for early skin cancer detection.

+### Significance

+By integrating dermatoscopy with advanced neural networks and utilizing a diverse dataset, this project aims to significantly improve the accuracy and reliability of automated skin cancer diagnosis.
+This has the potential to enhance early detection, reduce diagnostic errors, and ultimately improve patient outcomes in dermatology.

 ### Dataset